JamesDuf/DiscEvolution/README.md

 Author: Richard Booth

-This code contains a set of modules to simulate the viscous evolution of protoplanetary discs over Myr time scales.
+This code contains a set of modules to simulate the viscous evolut ion of protoplanetary discs over Myr time scales.
 This includes modules to compute the viscous evolution, grain growth, radial drift, thermal structure, transport of volatiles and planet formation.